zkzoomer/zksm/binary/README.md

 #### Binary Operations

+These correspond to the
+- `AND`, a bit-wise $AND$ of two numbers,
+- `OR`, a bit-wise $OR$ of two numbers,
+- `XOR`, a bit-wise $XOR$ of two numbers, and
+- `NOT`, a bit-wise $NOT$ of a binary number,

-These correspond to the `AND`, `OR`, `XOR`, and `NOT` operations, which are carried out on a bit-by-bit basis: no use of a carry value is needed.
+operations, which are carried out on a bit-by-bit basis: no use of a carry value is needed.

 The actual computation is carried out using byte-wise plookup tables, which contain all possible results for each combination of two bytes, as can be seen in the table below: